 Actions are all about calling services.
 To explore the available services open the Services developer tool.
 Services allow to change anything.
 For example turn on a light, run a script or enable a scene.
 Each service has a domain and a name.
 For example the service

 light.turn_on is capable of turning on any light in your system.
 Services can be passed parameters to for example tell which device to turn on or what color to use.

-As of version 0.42 you have to set an initial state in your automations in order for Home Assistant to restore them upon restart.
+You have to set an initial state in your automations in order for Home Assistant to enable them upon restart.

 automation: - alias: Automation Name initial_state: True trigger: ...